How To Make Sure If Your ELD Provider Is Compliant

 The ELD mandate states that status should automatically change to “Driving” when the vehicle starts moving.
 The threshold for the trigger can be set up to 5 MPH.
 If a system allows the trigger to be set greater than 5 MPH, it is not compliant.

-3. Allows driver log to be change by the administration without approval from the driver:
+3. Allows the driver logs to be changed by the administration without approval from the driver:

 According to the ELD mandate, any changes to the driver log must be verified the by owner of the logs.
 If an ELD system allows someone at the back office to make changes to the ELD log and does not require driver verification then the system is not compliant.